-Shoot tip culture is used as most reliable technique for tissue culture of sympodial orchids like Dendrobium, Cymbidium, Arundina, Phaius and Anoectochilus (Chugh et al. 2009; Paek and Murthy, 2002).
-In the present study on all the media shoot bud differentiation occurred with 4 weeks of culture from shoot tip cultures of A. setaceus and shoot bud differentiation was devoid of either callus or protocorm formation.
+Shoot tip culture is used as the most reliable technique for tissue culture of sympodial orchids like Dendrobium, Cymbidium, Arundina, Phaius and Anoectochilus (Chugh et al. 2009; Paek and Murthy, 2002).
+In the present study, on all the media shoot bud differentiation occurred within 4 weeks of culture from shoot tip cultures of A. setaceus and shoot bud differentiation was devoid of either callus or protocorm formation.
 BAP and Kn in the range of 0.1 – 2.0 mg/l was tested for shoot regeneration in A. setaceus and an optimal regeneration was achieved on medium supplemented with 0.6 mg/l (Table 2; Fig. 1a).
-An average of 5.4 shoots per explant was developed on this medium and similarly BAP has been widely used for micropropagation of several orchid species (Sheelavanthmath et al. 2000, 2005, Murthy and Pyati 2001, Pyati et al. 2002).
+An average of 5.4 shoots per explant were developed on this medium and similarly BAP has been widely used for micropropagation of several orchid species (Sheelavanthmath et al. 2000, 2005, Murthy and Pyati 2001, Pyati et al. 2002).
 It was seen that thidiazuron is more effective than other cytokinins in inducing shoot bud differentiation from various explants (Ernst 1994, Nayak et al. 1997).
 However, the drawback of using thidiazuron in regeneration studies includes difficulty in elongation and rooting of the shoots.
 This may be due to the high cytokinin activity and persistence of thidiazuron in the tissues compared to BAP or other cytokinins (Huetteman and Prece, 1993).
 In the present study, shoots regenerated on BAP containing medium were very much elongated (6.6 cm in length, Table 2) and problems of shoot elongation was not observed.

 Most orchid tissue culture media require the addition of sugar as a source of carbon.
 Sucrose is an entirely satisfactory and inexpensive carbohydrate (Arditti and Ernst 1993), however the level of sucrose used in the orchid tissue culture media may differ from species to species.
-Different sucrose levels (0, 1, 2, 3, 5 and 7%) were used tested on shoot regeneration and results showed that 2% sucrose was best in induction shoots (Table 3).
-5-8 shoots were regenerated on medium supplemented with 2% sucrose and this concentration is also responsible for shoot elongation (average shoot length was 6.6 cm; Fig. 1b), however, higher concentrations of sucrose was not beneficial on regeneration and growth of the shoots.
-These results are in agreement with reported results that growth and development increased with increase in sugar concentration until optimum and then decreased at very high concentration (Ket et al. 2004, Kilmazeska et al., 1995, Schnapp and Preece 1986).
+Different sucrose levels (0, 1, 2, 3, 5 and 7%) were tested for shoot regeneration and the results showed that 2% sucrose was the best in induction of shoots (Table 3).
+Five to eight shoots were regenerated on medium supplemented with 2% sucrose and this concentration is also suitable for shoot elongation (average shoot length was 6.6 cm; Fig. 1b).
+However, higher concentration of sucrose was not beneficial for regeneration and growth of the shoots.
+These results are in agreement with the previously reported results that growth and development increased with increase in sugar concentration until optimum and then decreased at very high concentration (Ket et al. 2004, Kilmazeska et al., 1995, Schnapp and Preece 1986).

-The shoots which developed on MS medium supplemented with different concentration of sucrose (0, 1, 2, 3, 5, and 7%) were sub-cultured on to the same media where they have come from.
-The shoots involved in root regeneration at the base of shoots within four weeks of culture (Fig. 2a).
+The shoots which developed on MS supplemented with different concentration of sucrose (0, 1, 2, 3, 5, and 7%) were sub-cultured on to the same media where they had derived from.
+The shoots produced roots at the base of shoots within four weeks of culture (Fig. 2a).
 The regenerated plantlets were transferred to peatmoss and kept in humidity chamber with 80% relative humidity for hardening.
 The survival percentage was 100% after four weeks in growth chamber (Fig. 2b).
 The plants were then transferred to plastic pots containing peatmooss and kept in green house (Fig. 2c).

 In conclusion, a propagation method was developed in this investigation for the threatened orchid Anoectochilus setaceus.
 Multiple shoots were induced from shoot tip explants on MS medium supplemented with BAP or Kn and plantlets were regenerated successfully.
 This simple and efficient procedure could be used for large scale propagation and ex situ conservation of this orchid species.